andrew-zachary/railway-app-clone/README.md

 # HTML Responsive Templates.

-Converting psd/figma/XD templates to a responsive html web pages with javascript features implemented.
+Converting psd/figma/XD templates to a responsive html web pages with all javascript features implemented.

 <a href="https://html-responsive-templates.netlify.app">https://html-responsive-templates.netlify.app</a>